 Definitions

-American Heritage® Dictionary of the English Language, Fourth Edition
+from The American Heritage® Dictionary of the English Language, 5th Edition.

-- n.
-In Ptolemaic cosmology, a small circle, the center of which moves on the circumference of a larger circle at whose center is the earth and the circumference of which describes the orbit of one of the planets around the earth.
+- noun In Ptolemaic cosmology, a small circle, the center of which moves on the circumference of a larger circle at whose center is the earth and the circumference of which describes the orbit of one of the planets around the earth.

-- n.
-(Ptolemaic Astron.)
+- noun (Ptolemaic Astron.)
 A circle, whose center moves round in the circumference of a greater circle; or a small circle, whose center, being fixed in the deferent of a planet, is carried along with the deferent, and yet, by its own peculiar motion, carries the body of the planet fastened to it round its proper center.

-- n. a circle that rolls around (inside or outside) another circle; generates an epicycloid or hypocycloid
+- noun a circle that rolls around (inside or outside) another circle; generates an epicycloid or hypocycloid

 Etymologies